lucasvmiguel/stock-api/README.md

 ## Roadmap

-- Improvement: If it's needed to add more entities (eg: [Product](internal/product/entity/product.go)), we might need to centralize all entities in just one package.
+- `Improvement`: If it's needed to add more entities (eg: [Product](internal/product/entity/product.go)), we might need to centralize all entities in just one package.
 (Something like a `entity` package) That way, we would prevent cycle dependencies.
 (Check [this link](https://www.reddit.com/r/golang/comments/vcy5xq/ddd_file_structure_cyclic_dependencies/))
-- Improvement: API docs are being described on the Readme.
+- `Improvement`: API docs are being described on the Readme.
 However, [OpenAPI](https://swagger.io/specification/) might be a good improvement in the future.
-- Improvement: Using a secret management service like [Doppler](https://www.doppler.com/) or [Vault](https://www.vaultproject.io/)
+- `Improvement`: Using a secret management service like [Doppler](https://www.doppler.com/) or [Vault](https://www.vaultproject.io/)